 \section{Conclusion}

-In this study, we tackled the challenges of tactical time slot assortment in Attended Home Deliveries (AHD) within Subscription-Based Models (SBMs).
-The novelty of our model lay in incorporating customers' heterogeneous preferences regarding delivery slots, captured through a mixed logit choice model.
-The resulting stochastic problem was formulated as a mixed-integer linear programming relying on simulations.
-We utilized a simulation-based adaptive large neighborhood search to efficiently solve this problem for large instances.
+In this paper, we addressed the challenges of TTSM in AHDs within SBM, focusing on capturing customer heterogeneity in delivery preferences.
+To this end, we developed an optimization framework based on the ML model, which captures individual-level heterogeneity through random coefficients, enabling a richer and more realistic representation of customer choice behavior compared to traditional closed-form models.

+Integrating ML into slot assortment optimization is nontrivial because choice probabilities lack closed-form expressions, resulting in nonlinear and simulation-based formulations.
+To overcome this, we employed a scenario-based reformulation leveraging SAA.
+This approach eliminates the need for closed-form choice probabilities and allows the model to accommodate any simulation-based RUM into slot assortment optimization.

+The resulting stochastic TTSM-ML was formulated as a MILP, which simultaneously optimizes delivery slot offerings, customer time slot choices driven by heterogeneous preferences, and routing decisions.
+Given the computational complexity of large-scale instances, we proposed a tailored sALNS that exploits the MILP’s scenario-based structure and employs multiple neighborhood operators to efficiently explore the solution space.

-Through rigorous numerical experiments, we validated the effectiveness of our approach in optimizing time slot assortment decisions.
-We demonstrated the ML model's superiority over traditional approaches like the multinomial logit in accommodating diverse customer preferences, enabling e-retailers to tailor their service offerings more precisely to increase profitability and enhance customer retention.
+Through extensive numerical experiments on a diverse set of instances varying in customer preferences, spatial configuration, and customer size, we validated the effectiveness of our framework.
+Results demonstrate that the sALNS heuristic efficiently handles large-scale tactical slot optimization problems and that the ML-based model outperforms traditional approaches based on the simpler MNL model.
+This improved modeling of customer heterogeneity allows e-retailers to better tailor their service offerings, leading to enhanced profitability and customer retention.

-This research contributes to the fields of logistics and operations management by presenting a robust framework that integrates advanced choice modeling with tactical decision-making in time slot management.
+Our research contributes to logistics and operations management by providing a general and flexible framework that integrates advanced choice modeling with tactical decision-making in time slot management.